OAuth 2.0

 }

-If you expect more user's information, adding scope when getting AccessToken in step Authorization Code Grant.
+If you expect more user information, add scope when obtaining the AccessToken in step Authorization Code Grant.